A number of factors are useful when differentiating between spinal cord ependymoma and spinal cord astrocytoma.

-Facet (zygapophyseal) joint injections are one of the most frequently performed spinal interventional procedures, as both treatment for and diagnosis of radicular pain syndrome and facet syndrome.
-It can be performed under fluoroscopic, or CT image guidance and cervical, thoracic or most commonl...
+Facet (zygapophyseal) joint injections are performed primarily for the diagnosis and differentiation of facet syndrome and radicular pain syndrome, and are one of the spinal interventional procedures.
+They can be performed under fluoroscopic, or CT image guidance, and cervical, thoracic or most ...

 Facet joint vacuum phenomenon or degenerative intrafacetal gas is a feature that can be seen on spinal imaging in facet joint arthropathy as part of degenerative spondylosis.

 Signal characteristics are those of air and are